novak22/javascript_games/README.md

 ```

 Each game remains self-contained so you can modify or extend them independently while retaining the cohesive shell provided by `arcade.css`.

+### Photon Trails

+- **Objective:** Redirect a continuous beam from the emitter so that it touches every crystal node on the board.
+- **Controls:** Click/tap or focus a tile and press <kbd>Enter</kbd>/<kbd>Space</kbd> to rotate mirrors, splitters, and conduits.
+Use the reset button to restart the puzzle.
+- **Accessibility notes:** The puzzle board is keyboard operable, status updates announce progress via an aria-live region, and targets visibly glow once energised to provide clear feedback for low-vision players.

 ## Contributing